Adaptive numerical simulations with Trixi.jl: A case study of Julia for scientific computing: Capabilities and design of Trixi.jl

 \trixi is designed as a simulation framework and library of high-order methods for conservation laws of the form

 in $d \in \{1, 2, 3\}$ space dimensions.
 Here, the independent variables are time $t$ and space coordinates $x \in \Omega \subset \mathbb{R}^d$.
 The conserved quantities are denoted as $u$, \eg, mass, momentum, and energy for the compressible Euler equations of an ideal gas.
 The physical system is specified by the fluxes $f^j$ and the source term $s$.
-In addition, suitable initial and boundary conditions (ICs, BCs) are required. \trixi also handles non-conservative PDE terms as in the shallow water equations or magnetohydrodynamics equations with divergence cleaning.
+In addition, suitable initial and boundary conditions (ICs, BCs) are required. \trixi also handles non-conservative PDE terms as in the shallow water equations or magnetohydrodynamics equations with divergence cleaning, where source terms can depend on derivatives of~$u$.